 History of City Palace Udaipur

-The History of City Palace is related to the kingdom of Mewar that has gone through several capital changes during the reign of its many rulers.
-The capital was first established in Nagda in 568 AD by Guhil, the first Maharana of Mewar.
-It was later moved to Chittor in the 8th century under the rule of Sisodias.
 During 1537, the Mewar kingdom came under the rule of Maharana Udai Singh II.
 Due to war with the Mughals there was a risk of losing the Chittor fort.
 Hence, Maharana Udai Singh II chose a new capital for his kingdom near Lake Pichola that shielded the territory from its enemies, well surrounded by forests, lakes and the imposing Aravalli hills.

-The construction of City Palace started under the reign of Maharana Udai Singh II and was enhanced subsequently by his successors over a period of 400 years.
-This palace is of great historical importance as it served as the administrative complex of the Maharanas.
 The first royal structure that was built in the City palace complex was 'Rai Angan', the royal courtyard.
 After the death of Maharana Udai Singh II, his son Maharana Pratap took over Udaipur.
 During the Battle of Haldighati, Maharana Pratap lost the war to the Mughal emperor Akbar and Udaipur came under the rule of the Mughals.

 After Akbar’s death, Mewar was handed over to Maharana Pratap's son and successor Amar Singh I by the Mughal ruler Jahangir.
 Udaipur once again fell into the attacks of Marathas in the year 1761.
 To protect Mewar from further attacks, Maharana Bhim Singh signed a treaty with the British in 1818 asking for their protection.
 After India’s independence, Mewar became a part of democratic India and kings of Mewar retained the ownership of the palaces in Udaipur.